shihailong2023/shihailong2023.github.io/_pages/about.md

 * Huan Li, **Hailong Shi** *, Xingyu Gao *.
 A Coarse-To-Fine Fusion Network for Event-Based Image Deblurring, The 33rd International Joint Conference on Artificial Intelligence (**IJCAI 2024**), Jeju, South Korea, 3th-9th August, 2024.
 * Luo Ji#, Jiayu Mao#, **Hailong Shi** *, Qian Li, Hongxia Yang.
 An Adaptive Framework of Geographical Group-Specific Network on O2O Recommendation, The 46th European Conference on Information Retrieval (**ECIR2024**), Glasgow, Scotland, 24th-28th March, 2024.
 * Wanjin Feng, **Hailong Shi**, Peilin Zhao, Xingyu Gao.
 Mixtron: Bandit Online Multiclass Prediction with Implicit Feedback, International Conference on Data Mining (**ICDM2023**), Shanghai, China, 1th-4th December, 2023.

-## Graduate Admissions
-* The team recruits 2-3 doctoral students and 4-5 master's students each year, and occasionally recruits students for joint training programs.
-For inquiries, please contact: shihailong@ime.ac.cn.
-* The team maintains close ties with the industry, and outstanding students have the opportunity to intern at major companies such as Microsoft, Tencent, Alibaba, Meituan, JD.com, and Kuaishou.
-Doctoral students with good results may have the opportunity to study abroad.